kedro-org/kedro-viz/README.md

   --autoreload              Autoreload viz server when a Python or YAML file change in
                             the Kedro project

+  --params TEXT             Specify extra parameters that you want to pass to
+                            the context initializer.
+Items must be separated by comma, keys - by colon, example: param1:value1,param2:value2.
+Each parameter is
+                            split by the first comma, so parameter values are allowed to contain colons, parameter keys are not.
+                            To pass a nested dictionary as parameter, separate keys by '.', example: param_group.param1:value1.

   -h, --help                Show this message and exit.
 ```